DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 ### Specifying tracing library versions

 You can optionally set specific tracing library versions to use.
-If you don't set a specific version, it defaults to the latest version.
+If you don't specify a version, it defaults to the latest version.
+To find the latest version for a library, go to **Releases** in the dd-trace-&lt;language&gt; GitHub repo.
+For example, [dd-trace-dotnet releases][15].

 To set specific tracing library versions, add the following configuration to your `datadog-values.yaml` file:
 {{< highlight yaml "hl_lines=7-12" >}}